 Robust Positioning Performance

-Piksi Multi supports GPS L1/L2 and is hardware-ready for simultaneous reception of the other three global GNSS constellations: GLONASS, BeiDou and Galileo.
-These additional constellations will create much more robust positioning performance, in a variety of challenging skyview environments.
+Piksi Multi supports GPS L1/L2 for RTK measurements and positioning and GLONASS L1/L2 measurements for PPK use cases.
+It is hardware-ready for simultaneous reception of the other two global GNSS constellations: BeiDou and Galileo.
+Additional constellations create more robust positioning performance in a variety of challenging skyview environments.
 Integrated MEMS oscillator technology enhances robustness under vibration and shock.
-Integrated MEMS IMU technology allows for sensor fusion techniques that enhances positioning performance.
+Integrated MEMS IMU technology allows for sensor fusion techniques that enhance positioning performance.